suku60/suku60/README.md

 <div align='center'>

-### Junior Full Stack Developer with design & art knowledges focused on front-end.
+### Full Stack Developer with design & art knowledges focused on front-end.
 My name is Juanma.
 I am learning new things every day, and I am open to anything, so don't hesitate on contacting me for anything.
 I have fallen in love with css and I'm devoted to master it.
 Here you will find my projects.
  <br/>